KSRQ 2017 Station Activity Survey – Local Content and Services Report

 Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn’t be able to do if you didn’t receive it?

 CPB grants are essential to the continued operation of KSRQ.
 CPB funding allows KSRQ to employ a full-time station manager who serves as the station’s primary outreach staff.

-National programming supported by KSRQ’s CPB grant includes Q From the CBC, Day 6, Living on Earth, Bluegrass Review, American Routes, FM Odyssey, On Story, Sound Opinions, Filmspotting, and Into the Music.
+National programming supported by KSRQ’s CPB grant includes Q From the CBC, Day 6, Living on Earth, American Routes, FM Odyssey, On Story, Sound Opinions, Filmspotting, and Into the Music.
 A majority of these programs are not available on other stations in our rural area.